gskishan004/Document-Identifier/README.md

 - [X] Fix multiple lines in doc_type bug
 - [X] Code for OCR in gvision_extract_features
 - [X] Complete 2nd module
+- [X] Clean origional dir after converting the data - [FIXED by not opening the file in append model
+- [X] Make baisc pipeline for training
+- [X] Convert function to get data ready for YOLO
+- [X] Category function to dynamically assign category to a numeric value
+- [X] Modify the convert function to read one file at a time
+- [X] Integrate YOLO v2 model (CLOSED)

 ## On Going:

-- [ ] Make baisc pipeline for training
+- [ ] Remove darknet dependencies (function for converting the data to YOLO format etc..)
-- [X] Convert function to get data ready for YOLO
-- [ ] Category function to dynamically assign category to a numeric value
+- [ ] Integrate Tensorflow model
+- [ ] PPT stating the reson for choosing TF or darknet
-- [ ] Modify the convert function to read one file at a time
+- [ ] Annotate all the images
-- [ ] Integrate YOLO v2 model
+- [ ] fix predictor.py
 - [ ] Get Keys for GCP
 - [ ] Collate all google API to one file

-- [X] Clean origional dir after converting the data - [FIXED by not opening the file in append mode]
+## * Replacing Darknet YOLO model with Tensorflow - objection detection models *